This delicious rhubarb creme brulee is the perfect combination of sweet creamy custard and tart rhubarb compote.

 Rhubarb Filling

-Add rhubarb to a medium skillet with 2 tablespoons of sugar and 1 tablespoon of water.
-Cook on medium heat for about 15 minutes, until the rhubarb has broken down.
+Step 1: Add rhubarb to a medium skillet with 2 tablespoons of sugar and 1 tablespoon of water.

 Creme Brulee

-Prepare the oven.
-Move an oven rack to the middle position and preheat the oven to 325ºF.
+Step 1: Move an oven rack to the middle position and preheat the oven to 325°F (165°C).

-Whisk the egg yolks, sugar, and salt together.
 In a medium-sized bowl whisk together the egg yolks, sugar, and salt until smooth and the egg yolks start to lighten in color.

-Add the heavy cream and vanilla.
-Whisk to combine.
+Step 2: Stir in the heavy cream and vanilla.

-Pour the custard into the ramekins.
-If you want perfectly smooth creme brulee, use a spoon to skim off any bubbles from the top, or don't worry about it any imperfections will be covered by the burnt sugar crust.
+Tip: If you want perfectly smooth creme brulee, use a spoon to skim off any bubbles from the top, or don't worry about it any imperfections will be covered by the burnt sugar crust.

-Place the pan in the oven and then pour hot water into the pan being careful to not splash water into the ramekins.
+Place the pan in the oven and then pour hot water into the pan, careful not to splash water into the ramekins.
 The water should come about halfway up the ramekins.

-Bake for 25 to 35 minutes until the edges are set but the centers are still slightly jiggly.
-The baking time will vary widely depending upon the size and shape of your ramekins.
+Bake for 20 to 30 minutes until the edges are set but the centers are still slightly jiggly.
+The baking time will vary depending upon the size of your ramekins.

-Cool the custard.
-Remove the baking dish from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
+Step 4: Remove the baking dish from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
 Allow the custards to cool on the counter for an additional 15 minutes.

 Cover each ramekin with plastic wrap and chill them in the refrigerator for at least four hours and up to four days.

-Brulee the sugar topping.
-Remove the custards from the refrigerator and evenly sprinkle each custard with 1 teaspoon of granulated sugar.
+Step 5: Remove the custards from the refrigerator and evenly sprinkle each custard with 1 teaspoon of granulated sugar.

 Ignite your torch and hold the flame about 4 inches from the surface of the custard.
 Using a circular motion heat the sugar until it browns and forms a crust.